joaosiqueira/dark-mode-gee/README.md

 ## Disclaimer

 If the theme is broken, don't hesitate to fill an issue here.

-I'm not a web designer :).
+Obs.: I'm not a web designer :).

 ## Contributions